ece362-purdue/proton-labs/lab2-interrupts/README.md

 [Chapter 3.2: Interrupts](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A85%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C361.924%2Cnull%5D)

 1. To enable interrupts from a specific source, we need to know the IRQ number.
 What is the IRQ number for the non-secure GPIO interrupts from Bank 0?
-2. What is/are the IRQ number(s) for the non-secure cross-core doorbell interrupt(s)?
+2. What is/are the IRQ number(s) for the non-secure cross-core FIFO interrupt(s)?
 Are there different IRQ numbers for both active cores?
 3. Is it possible for one interrupt handler to **interrupt** another interrupt handler?
 How do the cores know which interrupt handler is allowed to interrupt another one, i.e. which registers specify this order on the ARM and RISC-V cores?

 [Chapter 9.5: GPIO Interrupts](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A594%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C564.608%2Cnull%5D)